Measuring Water Quality Outcomes – Six Success Stories

-In 2010, USDA's Natural Resources Conservation Service (NRCS) used a project- and partnership-based conservation approach to help improve water quality in agricultural watersheds through the Mississippi River Basin Healthy Watershed Initiative (MRBI).
+In 2010, USDA’s Natural Resources Conservation Service (NRCS) used a project- and partnership-based conservation approach to help clean up agricultural watersheds through the Mississippi River Basin Healthy Watershed Initiative (MRBI).
 I wanted to know how well these voluntary watershed projects were doing, and if they had documented cleaner water using the monitoring systems encouraged by NRCS.

 NRCS recognized that the way to clean up streams—whether impaired by soil erosion, fertilizer, pesticides, or pathogen runoff from farm fields—is to concentrate conservation financial and technical assistance on upstream areas with the highest potential to reduce pollution—and to have a credible in-stream monitoring program in place to track the changes.

 State water quality agencies and their watershed partners have been doing this work for years through the U.S. Environmental Protection Agency (EPA)’s Section 319 Nonpoint Source Management Program.
 Since 2005, they have published 405 program success stories about restoring 674 waterbodies on the EPA website.
 These voluntary watershed conservation projects are a very important and exciting way to support farmers as they adopt conservation practices that make sense for their businesses and for cleaner water.
 NRCS encourages partners to pursue geographic targeting and measuring outcomes through MRBI, the National Water Quality Initiative (NWQI), and the new Regional Conservation Partnership Program (RCPP), among other efforts.

 During my evaluation of MRBI projects, I found that identifying success stories was very difficult.
 That may be because not enough time has passed to demonstrate in-stream improvements from land use changes, or because the projects had trouble implementing or setting up the monitoring.
 Or it’s possible that in-stream improvements were documented but not shared with NRCS.